 Below the note’s toolbar, a full set of rich text controls are available to customize the note text.
 You can enter and edit notes in the text entry field.
 Although there are no icons for cut/copy/paste, you can do so using standard keyboard shortcuts, or by right-clicking in the note’s text field.

 You can assign tags to the note by clicking in the Add tags… field at the bottom of the panel.
 Begin typing and select from suggested options or finish typing your entry.
 Press Tab or Enter to complete the tag entry.
-You can search for tagged notes using the search box in the Notes panel.

-Sort your notes
+Sorting your notes

 You can sort your notes based on a range of different criteria.
 To do so, click the Sort dropdown and select the desired sorting method.